Once you know the room type of your on-campus assignment, view the corresponding 360°Room Tour to get a better idea of what it looks like.

 - Purchase gently used items for your room at the New2U tag sale during Move-In weekend.

 - Bring a reusable water bottle to fill up at the hydration station in your residence hall!

 Learn additional ways you can live sustainably on campus!

 Remember, your space on campus will most likely be smaller than your room at home.
 Keep this in mind when packing.

 To maintain the safety of the residence halls for all students, items that may be a fire hazard or other hazard are not permitted.
 Candles, hoverboards, octopus lamps, and toasters are a few examples of prohibited items.
-For a complete list, please review the Residential Life Community Standards.
-Possession of any prohibited item violates the Residential Life Community Standards and/or the Code of Student Conduct and will result in disciplinary action.
+For a complete list, please review Residential Policies.
+Possession of any prohibited item violates these policies and/or the Code of Student Conduct and will result in disciplinary action.

 Order by the Priority Deadline and the MicroChill will be in your room when you arrive for Move-In!

 The UMass Amherst Residence Hall Association (RHA) has found a convenient and affordable way to ensure you have sheets that will fit the extra-long mattresses in our residence halls.
 Proceeds from this program go to the RHA and are used for programming in the residence halls at UMASS.